DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Option 4, London to Norway via Hirtshals

-You can of course travel by train to Oslo, then take a train from Oslo to Bergen (a very scenic route), or from Oslo to Kristiansand & Stavanger.
-Click here for advice on booking onward trains within Norway.
+You can of course travel to Oslo, then take a train from Oslo to Bergen (a very scenic route) or to Kristiansand & Stavanger.
+See advice on booking trains within Norway.

-But as you can see on the route map above, the most direct route is to head up to Hirtshals in northern Denmark and take a Color Line or Fjord Line ferry direct to Kristiansand, Stavanger or Bergen, by-passing Copenhagen, Sweden & Oslo.
+But as you can see on the route map above, the most direct route is to head for Hirtshals in northern Denmark and take a Color Line or Fjord Line ferry to Kristiansand, Stavanger or Bergen, by-passing Copenhagen, Sweden & Oslo.

 London ► Kristiansand, Stavanger & Bergen